Car Shaking While Driving + Check Engine Light

 That can happen because of:

-- A misfire
+- Engine misfire (rough power)

-- A fuel delivery problem
+- Fuel delivery problem

 How This Is Different From Vibration or Idle Shaking